 - We stored the name of employees and their joining dates in the dataset.

-- Select the cells you want to apply the conditional formatting on (In my case, Range D5:D9).
+- Select the cells you want to apply the conditional formatting on (In our case, Range D5:D9).

 - Go to Home and select the Conditional Formatting option under the Style section.

-- Select the Highlight Cell Rules option first and then select the A Date Occurring option from there.
+- Select the Highlight Cell Rules option and select the A Date Occurring option.

 - A new window named A Date Occurring should appear.